-- Some accounts require you to pay high fee on withdrawals.
+- Some accounts require you to pay a high fee on withdrawals.

-Manulife bank offer customers several perks and services.
-From bank accounts, to credit cards, loans, investments, and mortgages.
+Manulife Bank offers customers several perks and services.
+From bank accounts to credit cards, loans, investments, and mortgages.
 To top these, they also have a collection of offers for small businesses in Canada to benefit from.

 They have two unique accounts:

 This account is a hybrid between a savings account and a chequing account.